 Registrations will be accepted on a first come first served basis.
 Register early to assure a confirmed team entry.
-Registrations are being accepted beginning 15 August and not later than February 28, 2022, by registering online at http://www.igvc.org/registration.htm.
+Registrations are being accepted beginning 15 October and not later than February 28, 2023, by registering online at Oakland University to provide registration URL.
 Questions regarding registration should be directed to OU PACE at Professional and Continuing Education (PACE) <oupace@oakland.edu